 There is a school of thought that divides TMJD into two types:

 1. Joint TMJD, caused by damage to the cartilage or ligaments of the temporomandibular joint.
-This can in turn be the result of prior injury, dental problems, or grinding of the teeth.
+This can, in turn, be the result of a prior injury, dental problems, or grinding of the teeth.
 This can present as popping or clicking of the jaw joint, the inability to open the mouth very wide, TMJ pain, and headaches.

 Unfortunately, as with so many things in medicine, the economics of properly caring for the TMJD patient becomes a barrier for so many patients.
 This is not surprising, in light of the two types of TMJD discussed above.